 Server colocation comes with a series of advantages.
 The digital security of the stored data and workloads can be ensured by your company using proprietary or third-party solutions, but the physical safety is in the duty of the managed service provider (MSP).
 That’s definitely the case if you opt for managed colocation services.

-Since the physical location of the data centre remains constant, you will know at all times where your server is.
+Since the physical location of the data center remains constant, you will know at all times where your server is.
 Not only that, but you can be safe in the knowledge that you have controlled access 24/7, and only for those individuals you have specifically named on the access list.
-Offering an additional layer of security around the data centre room where your server is hosted (of course this measure is only necessary for maintenance, as workloads and data can be accessed remotely anytime).
+Offering an additional layer of security around the data center room where your server is hosted (of course this measure is only necessary for maintenance, as workloads and data can be accessed remotely anytime).

 Bandwidth redundancy is yet another advantage of colocation, this is achieved by combining several types of bandwidth, sometimes from different internet service providers (ISP).
 Even if your business’ internet connection is down, your company’s business critical applications and services will remain available and online thanks to colocation, which leverages bandwidth redundancy, with multiple, sometime even simultaneous 10+, 100+ and Gigabit Ethernet connections.